 Section 162(m) of the Internal Revenue Code ("Section 162(m)") generally disallows a tax deduction to publicly held companies for compensation paid to a current or former named executive officer that exceeds \$1 million during the tax year.
 Certain awards granted before November 2, 2017 that were based upon attaining pre-established performance measures that were set by the Compensation Committee under a plan approved by the Company's shareholders, as well as amounts payable to former executives pursuant to a written binding contract that was in effect on November 2, 2017, may qualify for an exception to the \$1 million deductibility limit.
-As one of the factors in its consideration of compensation matters, the Compensation Committee notes this deductibility limitation.
-However, the Compensation Committee has the flexibility to take any compensation-related actions that it determines are in the best interests of the Company and its shareholders, including awarding compensation that may not be deductible for income tax purposes.
+As one of the factors in its consideration of compensation-related actions that it determines are in the best interests of the Company and its shareholders, including awarding compensation that may not be deductible for income tax purposes.
 There can be no assurance that any compensation will in fact be deductible.